kamranahmedse/developer-roadmap/roadmaps/redis/content/sets@Qgkpr9vf9d6-vUg1o8XFj.md

 # Sets

-A Redis set is an unordered collection of members which can be used to track unique items, represent relations and preform set operations.
+A Redis set is an unordered collection of members which can be used to track unique items, represent relations and perform set operations.

 Visit the following resources to learn more: